HP Pavilion dv2000 series: Pavilion dv2700

-Third and final model in the Pavilion dv2000 series, released in late 2007 and generally available in 2008.
+This was the third and final model in the Pavilion dv2000 series, released in late 2007 and generally available in 2008.
 The dv2700t sub-brand uses Intel CPUs, generally Intel Core 2 Duo, while the dv2700z uses AMD CPUs, generally AMD Athlon, Turion and Sempron.
 Both models came with either integrated or discrete graphics.
 It uses the Radiance pattern as part of HP's Imprint finish, with some models featuring other unique patterns.

 Model numbers range from dv2700 to dv2899.

 The Pavilion dv2700 and the rest of the Pavilion dv2000 series were replaced by the 14.1" dv4 series in mid-to-late September 2008.